-Antibiotics will stop you being infectious after five days of taking them.
-However, without antibiotics, you may still be infectious until three weeks after your intense bouts of coughing start.
+Antibiotics will stop you being infectious after 5 days of taking them.
+However, without antibiotics, you may still be infectious until 3 weeks after your intense bouts of coughing start.

 If whooping cough is not diagnosed until the later stages of the infection, your doctor may not prescribe antibiotics.
 This is because the bacterium that causes whooping cough has already gone by this time, so you are no longer infectious.
 Antibiotics will make no difference to your symptoms at this stage.